graphile/crystal/grafast/website/grafast/step-library/standard-steps/loadMany.md

 };
 ```

-In it's current state the system doesn't know that the
+In its current state the system doesn't know that the
 `$user.get("organization_id")` is equivalent to the `id` argument to our
 `usersByOrganizationId` field, so this would result in a chained fetch: